Wilfred/difftastic/README.md

 ## Participation

 I publish this grammar because I hope for help from other involved enthousiasts.
-This is the first time I am dealing with tree-sitter, and up until know it has been quite a challenge as TreeSitter is not the more clear nor predictable tool.
+This is the first time I am dealing with tree-sitter, and up until know it has been quite a challenge.

 Participate by:
 - Indicating improvements to this grammar.